oszuidwest/zwfm-metadata/README.md

 - `pollingInterval` (required) - Seconds between HTTP requests
 - `jsonParsing` (optional, default: false) - Parse response as JSON
 - `jsonKey` (required if jsonParsing=true) - Dot notation path to extract value (e.g., `"data.song.title"`)
 - `expiryKey`: (optional) Dot-separated path to the expiry value in the JSON response.
 If set, the expiry will be parsed and used for metadata expiration.
+When the expiry is reached, polling will occur immediately, in addition to regular interval polling.
 - `expiryFormat`: (optional) Format string for parsing the expiry value (e.g., RFC3339).
 Defaults to RFC3339 if not specified.

 ### Text Input